Merge request dependencies

 note

-A merge request can’t be made dependent on itself (self-referential), but it’s possible to create circular dependencies.
+A merge request cannot depend on itself (self-referential), but it’s possible to create circular dependencies.

 View dependencies for a merge request